 1 | bool AController::IsLocalController() const |

-Note: Be very cautious not to use the
+Note: Be cautious not to use the

 AutoPossessPlayer

-Also available are UKismetSystemLibrary::IsServer
+There are also UKismetSystemLibrary::IsServer

-, which both get the current World
+, which fetch the current World

 ‘s GetNetMode